fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 In reality the organising of this holiday was a bit trickier than it might otherwise have been, in that it was our first experience of searching for pet-friendly accommodation, which was compounded by many venues running at lower capacity due to covid considerations.
 But thanks to some great recommendations from friends, we found a handful of suitable spots.

-Here’s the lowdown on our trip, including everywhere we ate and stayed in case it sparks any inspiration for you, too.
+Here’s the lowdown on our trip, including everywhere we ate and stayed in case it helps anyone.

 ## Monday